 After ranking a number of cash-back credit cards on a variety of these factors, here are the three credit cards that topped our list of the best cash-back credit cards in America.

-1st Runner-Up: Chase Freedom
+The Winner: Chase Freedom

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.